doxakis/ServeTensorflowInCSharp/readme.md

 | ...                | ...                | ...                 |

 Well, it turn out they both tell us it's an egyptian cat.
-Further work is needed to find the reasons there is a discrepancy in the results.
+Further work is needed to find the reasons why there is a discrepancy in the results.

 # Copyright and license
 Code released under the MIT license.